Pylons/pyramid/docs/narr/views.rst

    from repoze.bfg.view import static static_view = static('/path/to/static/dir')

-.. note:: the argument to ``static`` can also be a relative pathname, e.g. ``my/static`` (meaning relative to the Python package of the module in which the view is being defined).
-It can also be a package-relative path (e.g. ``anotherpackage:some/subdirectory``) or it can be a "here-relative" path (e.g. ``some/subdirectory``).
+.. note:: the argument to :class:`repoze.bfg.view.static` can also be a relative pathname, e.g. ``my/static`` (meaning relative to the Python package of the module in which the view is being defined).
+   It can also be a :term:`resource specification` (e.g. ``anotherpackage:some/subdirectory``) or it can be a "here-relative" path (e.g. ``some/subdirectory``).
 If the path is "here-relative", it is relative to the package of the module in which the static view is defined.

-Subsequently, wire this view up to be accessible as ``/static`` using ZCML in your application's ``configure.zcml`` against either the class or interface that represents your root object.
+Subsequently, you may wire this view up to be accessible as ``/static`` using either the :mod:`repoze.bfg.configuration.Configurator.add_view` method or the ``<view>`` ZCML directive in your application's ``configure.zcml`` against either the class or interface that represents your root object.
+For example (ZCML):

 .. code-block:: xml
    :linenos: